Housing Development Finance Corporation: HDFC Asset Management Company

 HDFC formed HDFC Mutual Fund as a joint venture with Standard Life Investments in 1999.
 HDFC Asset Management Company was the investment manager of HDFC Mutual Fund's schemes.
 HDFC held a 52.6% stake and was the sole promoter of the company as of June 2023.
 HDFC AMC managed 68 schemes comprising debt, equity, exchange-traded fund and fund of fund schemes.
 Average assets under management (AUM) as at the end of March 2022 was ₹4.07553 trillion.
 It was ranked third in the industry in India on the basis of average assets under management.

 HDFC ERGO General Insurance Company

 HDFC formed this general insurance company with ERGO Insurance Group.
 HDFC held 50.5% and ERGO held 26% of the shares.
-By the end of September 2013, its market share in general insurance stood at 4.1% (overall) in terms of gross gross direct premium in first half year of FY 2013–14.
+By the end of September 2013, its market share in general insurance stood at 4.1% (overall) in terms of gross direct premium in first half year of FY 2013–14.
 The total employee strength of the company as of March 31, 2013 was 1,389.